jcv063/Theodore/README.md

 # Theodore
-device Location reminder that uses a connected tracker device to tell you that your phone is being seperated from you
+device Location reminder that uses a connected tracker device to tell you that your phone is being left behind when you start to walk away.